SkBlaz/autobot/docfiles/custom_knowledge.rst

     /a/[/r/DerivedFrom/,/c/en/acontextual/,/c/en/contextual/]	/r/DerivedFrom	/c/en/acontextual	/c/en/contextual	{"dataset": "/d/wiktionary/en", "license": "cc:by-sa/4.0", "sources": [{"contributor": "/s/resource/wiktionary/en", "process": "/s/process/wikiparsec/2"}], "weight": 1.0}

 The database is formatted according to the `conceptnet <https://github.com/commonsense/conceptnet5/wiki/Downloads>`_.
-Note that you only need the first three columns of this file (subject-predicate-object).
+Note that you only need the first few columns of this file (subject-predicate-object).
 To use your own knowledge, simply provide a custom triplet database.